Utilities connection in Andalucia - The Basics

 It can be quite a culture shock to up sticks and live abroad.
 Many people decide to settle in Andalucia, after many years of spending pleasant vacations in this beautiful part of Spain.
 However, if you have been used to hotels, rented accommodation or perhaps staying with friends and family, you may not know how to go about having the various facilities such as water, gas, electricity and telephone connected - to say nothing of how or where to pay the bills.

-In many ways, the process follows the same basic principals as in the UK, but of course it is all part of the Spanish language and culture.
-If you have bought a property or have a long term rental contract, then you have most likely already some contact with a lawyer or administrator, who will certainly be able to help you out if you trust them to give you the right guidance.
+In many ways, the process follows the same basic principals as other countries, but of course it is all part of the Spanish language and culture.
+If you have bought a property or have a long term rental contract, then you have most likely already some contact with a lawyer or administrator, who will certainly be able to help you out.

 To set up an account with the electricity company for example, it is quite likely that you will receive this energy supply from the large company in Andalucia, Sevillana-Endesa, although more competition is bringing wider choice of supplier into this field.
 Whether you have bought or are renting, you will need to produce some proof of occupation to the electricity company, show certain documents and sign a contract.
 To be able to pay your electricity bill through your bank (Sevillana-Endesa charge bimonthly), you will have to have a bank account set up and make sure it holds funds to pay the bills presented, or you risk being cut off.